ShunSakurai/check_forbidden/README.md

 A .mqxlz file is a compressed file of a document.mqxliff file, a skeleton (formatting information), and sometimes the version information.
 The program extracts the document.mqxliff to a folder and removes it when everything is finished

 ### CSV file formats
 The term items need to be separated by comma.
-The file needs to be encoded in UTF-8, and formatted in either of the following:
+The file needs to be encoded in UTF-8.
+Special characters ('(', ')', '[', ']', etc.) used in regex need to be **escaped** with a backslash.

-- One column of forbidden terms
-- Two columns of forbidden terms and extra information (e.g. correct terms)
 - Terms in the **first** column will be considered as the forbidden terms

-or

-- Three or more columns of e.g. the index number, the source term, the target term (forbidden), and the target term (correct)
+- You can use the other columns to provide detailed information e.g. the index number, the source term, and the correct target term
-- Terms in the **third** column will be considered as the forbidden terms

 ![CSV](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_csv.png)